Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Preliminaries

 \subsubsection{UCQ Complexity}

 The results regarding the tractability of CQs carry over to UCQs if we take into account that CQs in the same union can sometimes ``help'' each other.
 This is formalized as follows.
-Let $Q_1,Q_2$ be CQs.
-We say that $Q_2$ \emph{provides} a set of variables $V_1\subseteq\var(Q_1)$ to $Q_1$ if there is a body-homomorphism $h$ from $Q_2$ to $Q_1$ such that (1) there is $V_2\subseteq\free(Q_2)$ with $h(V_2)=V_1$ and (2) there is $V_2\subseteq S \subseteq \free(Q_2)$ such that $Q_2$ is $S$-connex.
-Note that when $Q_2$ is free-connex, the second condition always holds.
-We say that $Q_2$ provides a difficult structure of $Q_1$ if it provides the set of variables that appear in this difficult structure.
+Let $Q_s$ be a CQ.
+We say that $Q_s$ \emph{supplies} a set of variables $V_s\subseteq\var(Q_s)$ if there is $V_s\subseteq S \subseteq \free(Q_s)$ such that $Q_s$ is $S$-connex.
+Note that when $Q_s$ is free-connex, it supplies any subset of its free variables by taking $S=\free(Q_s)$.

-A \emph{union extension} of a UCQ $Q$ is defined recursively: $Q$ is a union extension of itself; in addition, a union extension of $Q$ can be obtained by picking a CQ $Q_1$ in $Q$ and adding an atom with a fresh relation symbol on variables $V$ to $Q_1$, assuming that $V$ is provided by some $Q_2\in Q$.
-For a union extension $Q^+$ of UCQ $Q$, a CQ $Q_1$ in $Q$, and the corresponding CQ $Q_1^+$ in $Q^+$, we say that $Q_1^+$ \emph{extends} $Q_1$.
-The atoms that appear in $Q_1^+$ but not in $Q_1$ are called {\em virtual atoms}.